9 Tips For Running With Asthma (How I Learned To Run)

 - Don’t worry what people say.
 Yeah!
 I'm repeating myself here.
 But I'm doing it intentionally because this is important.
 My wife sometimes teases me.
 My friends do the same.
 They tell me that I don’t run I jog.
 My friend walks alongside me as I run.
 However, they all end up saying things like, “We’re just impressed that you run!”
 And that’s about it.
 Sure, you may not be able to keep up with your friends.
 But you’re doing it.
 That’s impressive in and of itself.

-What to make of this?
 Most asthma experts agree asthmatics should stay active.
 This is true no matter how severe your asthma is.
 Some of my asthma friends enjoy walking.
 That’s fine!
 That’s great!
-Sometimes I walk too.
+Sometimes I walk too, others engage in archery and yoga.
 But if you want to try running, perhaps my tips will help you accomplish your goal.